LionWeb-io/lionweb-typescript/packages/io-lionweb-mps-specific/README.md

     **Note**: only language elements having annotations (at any nesting depth) are rendered.
     This is useful to get a quick overview of the annotations.

+## LionWeb version

+The implementation is explicitly tied to LionWeb version 2023.1, meaning that its definition refers to the LionCore and LionCore builtins languages in that version.
+No parametrization in the LionWeb version is provided at the moment.